Apprenticeships, Traineeships and Scholarships

 School based apprenticeships and traineeships have 2 phases:

-Year 10 to 11 (stage 1): Students commence an apprenticeship/traineeship generally for 1-3 days per week to enable completion of compulsory SACE subjects.
+Year 10 to 11 (Stage 1): Students commence an apprenticeship/traineeship generally for 1-3 days per week to enable completion of compulsory SACE subjects.

-Year 12 (stage 2): Greater flexibility for students to continue their apprenticeship or traineeship up to 5 days per week whilst also completing compulsory SACE subjects.
+Year 12 (Stage 2): Greater flexibility for students to continue their apprenticeship or traineeship up to 5 days per week whilst also completing compulsory SACE subjects.

 Students can complete SACE while completing a near full time apprenticeship or traineeship during their final year of school by using VET to provide up to 150 of the 200 required SACE credits (can be 5 days if compulsory subjects are done and enough SACE credits attached).
 This may depend on the apprenticeship or traineeship being undertaken.